tychonievich/graphics/md/text/minimal-webgl.md

 Loading much less expensive and can be done several times every frame if desired.

-# HTML and Javascript
+# HTML and JavaScript

 WebGL is used to render parts of a webpage, to be viewed in a web browser.
 Thus, to use it we need to embed it in a webpage.

-Browsers expect web pages to be defined in HTML, optionally styled with CSS, and to have code written in Javascript.
+Browsers expect web pages to be defined in HTML, optionally styled with CSS, and to have code written in JavaScript.

 ## HTML